google/Kotlin-FirViewer/README.md

 1. Clone https://github.com/JetBrains/kotlin.git

-2. Run `./gradlew installIdeArtifacts :prepare:ide-plugin-dependencies:kotlin-dist-for-ide:install -Ppublish.ide.plugin.dependencies=true`
+2. Clone https://github.com/JetBrains/intellij-kotlin.git and put it inside <kotlin-repo>/kotlin-ide

+3. Open kotlin-ide project in IntelliJ and add an artifacts bulding module `kotlin.fir` and its dependency.

-   to install needed dependencies in the local maven repo.
+4. Run `Install compiler-for-ide jars` to install needed dependencies in the local maven repo.

+5. Build the artifact created in step 3 and copy the artifact to the project root of `FirViewer`.
+Make sure the copied artifact is named `kotlin.fir.jar`.

-3. `cd` into FirViewer project and build with `./gradlew buildPlugin`
+6. `cd` into FirViewer project and build FirViewer with `./gradlew buildPlugin`

-6. The resulted build is located at `build/distributions`
+7. The resulted plugin file is located at `build/distributions`